-Dawney has 40 years experience as a geologist in exploration
+Dawney has over 40 years experience as a geologist in exploration

 for mineral & energy commodities, including gold, base metals,

 coal, uranium, petroleum, and to a lesser extent tin, industrial minerals,